MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-default.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*
 >
 > *Instructions for: [Azure Information Protection client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client)*

+> [!NOTE]
+> The Azure Information Protection policy applies to the Azure Information Protection client (classic) and not the Azure Information Protection unified labeling client.
+Not sure of the difference between these clients?
+See this [FAQ](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client).
+>
+> If you are looking for information to configure sensitivity labels and policy settings for the unified labeling client, see [Overview of sensitivity labels](https://docs.microsoft.com/Office365/SecurityCompliance/sensitivity-labels) from the Office documentation.

 Use the following information to understand how the default policy for Azure Information Protection is configured.